Managing the application life-cycle isn’t just about cost savings.

 Best Application Portfolio Visualizations & Roadmaps

-Schedule time regularly with Heads of Departments and the CIO to make sure they’re familiar with the nuts and bolts of the application portfolio.
+Schedule time regularly with Heads of Departments and the CIO to make sure they’re familiar with the application portfolio.

 Start your presentations with simple charts showing how application transformation is both saving the business money, and improving metrics such as customer satisfaction.
 By setting up interactive charts and dashboards, you’ll also be able to drill-down into the repository to answer more detailed questions as you go.